UEFA Euro 1972 final

-The final was played in front of 43,437 spectators and was refereed by Ferdinand Marschall from Austria.
-West Germany had several early chances to score but the Soviet Union goalkeeper Yevhen Rudakov made numerous saves.
-The deadlock was broken in the 27th minute when Franz Beckenbauer passed to Günter Netzer whose dipping shot rebounded off the cross-bar.
-Yuriy Istomin's attempted headed clearance fell to Jupp Heynckes whose half-volley was pushed out by Rudakov but Gerd Müller scored from the rebound to give West Germany a 1–0 lead.
-In the 52nd minute, Murtaz Khurtsilava lost possession of the ball to Herbert Wimmer who, after numerous West Germany passes, struck a left-footed shot past Rudakov to make it 2–0.
-Six minutes later, Hans-Georg Schwarzenbeck ran into the Soviet Union penalty area with the ball before being tackled by Khurtsilava, but the ball fell to Müller who scored.
-West Germany were 3–0 winners and secured the first European Championship title in their history.
+The final was played in front of 43,437 spectators, and was refereed by Ferdinand Marschall from Austria.
+West Germany won the match 3–0 to secure a first European Championship title in the nation's history.

 Background

 UEFA Euro 1972 was the fourth edition of the UEFA European Football Championship, UEFA's football competition for national teams.
 Qualifying rounds were played on a home-and-away round-robin tournament basis prior to the semi-finals and final taking place in Belgium, between 14 and 18 June 1972.
 A third-place play-off match took place the day before the final.

 The Soviet Union had lost at the semi-final stage of UEFA Euro 1968, going out after a coin toss following a 0–0 draw with Italy.
 West Germany failed to progress past their qualifying group, finishing as runners-up to Yugoslavia who were eventual tournament finalists.
 In the 1970 FIFA World Cup, West Germany lost in the semi-final 4–3 to Italy but won the third-place play-off match 1–0 against Uruguay, who had knocked the Soviet Union out in the quarter-finals.
 The UEFA Euro 1972 Final was the second-ever competitive match between the sides, their first being in the 1966 FIFA World Cup which was won 2–1 by West Germany.